 Low luminosity and limited variability of EHBLs hinder the detection of their gamma-rays by the current generation Imaging Atmospheric Cerenkov Telescopes (IACTs).
-Thus, only a handful number of EHBLs have been detected so far and well known among them are 1ES 0229+200, 1ES 0347-232, RGB J0710+591 and 1ES 1101-232~\citep{costamante2018nustar}.
-It is observed that, at least three nearby extensively studied HBLs, Mrk 421, Mrk 501 and 1ES 1959+650 have shown temporary EHBL (tEHBL) like behavior during several flaring epochs~~\citep{Sahu:2020tko,2021ApJ...906...91S,2021ApJ...914..120S}.
+Thus, only a handful of EHBLs have been detected so far and well-known among them are 1ES 0229+200, 1ES 0347-232, RGB J0710+591 and 1ES 1101-232~\cite{2018MNRAS.477.4257C}.
+It is observed that at least three nearby extensively studied HBLs, Mrk 421, Mrk 501 and 1ES 1959+650 have shown temporary EHBL (tEHBL) like behavior during several flaring epochs~\cite{2020ApJ...901..132S,2021ApJ...906...91S,2021ApJ...914..120S}.
 During tEHBL-like behavior, the synchrotron peaks have shifted above $10^{17}$ Hz and the TeV spectra are harder.
-Also, due to the complex behavior of these sources with different spectral properties at VHE gamma-rays, the possibility of different sub-classes within the EHBL class can not be ruled out~\citep{2019MNRAS.486.1741F}.
+Also, due to the complex behavior of these sources with different spectral properties at VHE gamma rays, the possibility of different subclasses within the EHBL class cannot be ruled out~\cite{2019MNRAS.486.1741F}.